safiworks/Safa-SpecSeek/README.md

 make windows
 ```

-and then downloading the [MinOS Specseek Installer (for source)](https://github.com/Mellurboo/SpecSeek/blob/620c6199ec021c5a2d4f976964307b47c0dabd6c/install_specseek.sh)

-place the script at the root of MinOS and run it. and thats it, you are done!

 ## Documentation
 Documentation is held within the github wiki [here](https://github.com/Mellurboo/SpecSeek/wiki).
 I will try to keep up with it but if anything is missing feel free to raise an issue about it.
 However the code is commented with detailed comments so I suspect you will be able to fill in the blanks.
 ## Minimum Requirements